hoangduytran/blender-manual/manual/grease_pencil/modes/draw/brushes/draw.rst

    You can also enter the size numerically.

    :bl-icon:`stylus_pressure` (Strength Pressure)
-      Uses stylus pressure to control how strong the effect is.
+      Adjusts the strength based on the stylus pressure when using a :ref:`Graphics Tablet <hardware-tablet>`.
       The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.